 The European Society for Textual Scholarship provides an international and interdisciplinary forum for the theory and practice of textual scholarship in Europe.
 It has been established in close collaboration with the Society for Textual Scholarship (North America).

-The Society publishes a refereed journal, Variants, with academic articles and book reviews that focus on any aspect of European textual scholarship.
-The first number was published in 2002 by Brepols.
-From the second volume onwards, a double issue (2/3) on Reading Notes, the journal was published in association with Rodopi.
-The most recent volume is Variants 10 (2013), which contains 12 articles on textual scholarship and historical linguistics, digital scholarly editing, classical philology; scholarly editing in Dutch, English, Finnish and Swedish Literature; publishing traditions in Japan, book history, and editing and folklore.
+The Society also publishes a refereed journal, Variants, with academic articles and book reviews that focus on any aspect of European textual scholarship.
+The first number was published in 2002 by Brepols, but from the second volume onwards, the journal was published in association with Brill (formerly Rodopi).
+Submission guidelines and a list of previous issues can be found on our Journal page.

-With STS, we maintain a discussion group about textual scholarship.
-The list is open to anyone (you do not have to be a member of either society to join) and we welcome anyone who is interested in textual criticism, scholarly editing and related topics.
-Join at Textual Scholarship.
-You can also find us on Facebook.
+Together with STS, we also maintain a public discussion group about textual scholarship.
+As an open forum (independent of either society), we welcome anyone who is interested in textual criticism, scholarly editing and related topics to join our discussion at the Textual Scholarship mailing list.